 8. Avoid wasting water: avoiding wasting water, whether by draining the hot tub or energetic splashing.
 If the hot tub is used to a great extent, it should be drained every 3-4 months.
 Check regularly for leaks and repair them as soon as possible.

 9. Buy New: Purchasing an used owned hot tub may seem like a good way to save money, but may end up costing you more in the near future.
 Most current hot tub models are fitted with energy saving features – more insulation and efficient motors – using much less energy that their older counterparts.
 When shopping around for a hot tub, don’t forget to ask your dealer about any energy saving features of the models you are interested in.

-Call WireChief Electric for your hot tub installation.
+Call WireChief Electric today at 604-800-1665 for your Vancouver hot tub installation.
 Serving Greater Vancouver.